 Libraries are a social bridge between government and private citizen, where information, trust and influence flows both ways.

-Libraries are evolving and adapting as the world changes.
+Libraries evolve and adapt as the world changes.

-We need confident leaders to understand and resource this truth.
-I am one of those leaders.”
+Confident leaders understand and resource this truth.
+I am one of those leaders.

-Key objectives include helping the entire library team (and broader city council team):
+Key objectives include helping the entire library team (and broader Townsville City Council team):

-- Align all services, products, events and resources to be more effective for serving the community.
+- Align all services, products, events and resources to be more effective for serving the community based on evidence from DISCOVER, plus with a little added delight.

 - Implement a customer focused approach to providing products, services and asset development, leveraging off the new operational structure.